 How will my order come?

+Your dispatch email will tell you which service was used to send your parcel.
 If you need to know before you order how your parcel is likely to arrive, contact us and we can help you.

 Can I alter my order?